310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 [^1]: Tetora says the word *budou* for Karate, and Midori misunderstands it as *budou* for grapes, hence why he responds back in confusion.
 I tried to give the English version a similar feel.
 [^2]: Subaru’s “intestines” line is a reference to what he said in [Rocket Start](https://ensemble-stars.fandom.com/wiki/Rocket_Start) - Set Theory 5.
 [^3]: Check cover for extra info about Trickstar and Ryuseitai's Tanabata performances.
 [^4]: In Japan, it’s common for working adults to have “drinking get-togethers,” which is basically a way for them to get to know each other.
+You can be peer pressured into doing it, even if you aren't interested, usually for the sake of keeping your position at work.
 [^5]: “Ryuseitai” lit. means shooting star/meteor squad, and the *sei* in Ryuseitai means “star”.